AbdelTID/Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 - Classifying the breeds of dogs, for the images that are of dogs.

-### To succeed the project, our results must be the same as the Project results from [Udacity](https://learn.udacity.com/) show below
+### To complete the project, our results must be the same as the Project results from [Udacity](https://learn.udacity.com/) show below

 ![](Expected_Results.png "Projects Results")